JacobTutt/dual_autodiff_package/README.md

 print(x.sin())  # Dual(real=0.9092..., dual=-0.4161...)
 print(x.log())  # Dual(real=0.6931..., dual=0.5)
 ```
 - For more comprehensive examples see:
     - **dual_autodiff_tutorial** in notebooks directory

+## Contributing
+To contribute to this package:
+- 1. Fork the repository.
+- 2. Create a new branch for your feature or bugfix.
+- 3. Submit a pull request.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more information.